Unpacking Black Hole Complementarity: Black hole complementarity

-Note that descriptive complementarity is \emph{not} saying that, in manner similar to Bohrian complementarity about quantum mechanics, we are only allowed to use one of the descriptions depending on one's context, i.e., depending on whether one is hovering or one is infalling.
-This is because the restriction on the use of a description from a given context is still an \emph{operational} restriction since it relies on saying what kind of observer one is.
+Note that descriptive complementarity is not saying, in the manner of Bohrian complementarity about quantum mechanics, that we are only allowed to use one of the descriptions depending on one's context, that is, depending on whether one is hovering or one is infalling.
+This is because the restriction on the use of a description from a given context is still an operational restriction: it relies on what kind of observer one is.
 Further, this kind of Bohrian move does not take the descriptions representationally seriously, much like in the case of quantum mechanics.\footnote{Compare~\textcites[chapter 6]{bokulich2003horizons} on Bohrian complementarity's relation to black hole complementarity.}